worldbank/econberta-econie/README.md

 ## Prerequisites
-The code uses Python3.
 To set up an environment with the required packages, run
 ```
 conda create -n econberta python=3.9.7
 conda activate econberta